kubearmor/KubeArmor/getting-started/hardening_guide.md

 Key highlights:
 1. The hardening policies are available by default in the `out` folder separated out in directories based on deployment names.
 2. Get an HTML report by using the option `--report report.html` with `karmor recommend`.
-[Sample HTML Report](https://githtmlpreview.netlify.app/?https://github.com/kubearmor/KubeArmor/blob/main/getting-started/hardening-report.html).
 3. Get hardening policies in context to specific compliance by specifying `--tag <CIS/MITRE/...>` option.